 Master of Science in Clinical Research

-Inspire, Instruct, Innovate … The MS in Clinical Research program is dedicated to the discovery, development, and application of knowledge as it pertains to all areas of clinical research.
+Inspire, Instruct, Innovate The MS in Clinical Research program, which is a STEM program, is dedicated to the discovery, development, and application of knowledge as it pertains to all areas of clinical research.
 Our mission is to foster an engaging and effective educational environment that promotes the pursuit of outstanding teaching and learning through formal classroom and practical training.
 With established collaborative relationships with pharmaceutical, biotech, and academic institutions, students are provided with unique opportunities to pursue clinical research in areas that are of personal and professional interest.

 The MSCR program teaches students the scientific fundamentals of human research.
 Courses in our curriculum provide an in-depth look at all of the key elements in clinical research, including: trial design, trial management, biostatistics, ethical issues, and clinical research regulations.

 The total course requirement is 32 credit hours: 22 hours are required curriculum, including practicum and capstone project; 10 hours are elective courses.
 Students will also complete a research “practicum”; a hands-on involvement in a clinical research project under a scientific mentor.
 The final requirement for the degree is to conduct clinical research, write, and present a capstone research paper.

 Upon completion of the MS in Clinical Research, students are expected to: